dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 Define your Views (views.py)
 ----------------------------

-Now we are going to define our view to *Group* table
+Now we are going to define our view for *Group* table

 ::